periwinkle9/test/00-general/1-booster.md

 ## Boost Jumping

 This is the oldest and arguably simplest form of Booster speed conservation.
+Notably, it is also the only technique here that can be performed even without a Level 3 Machine Gun.
 As the name suggests, this technique involves boosting into the ground and then jumping to preserve the momentum.